SPEAK WITH A TEAM MEMBER (770) 920-6030

 This document serves a similar purpose to a Letter of Testamentary but is specific to cases without a will.
 It grants the administrator the legal power to manage the deceased person’s assets and affairs, following state laws.

-Do I Need a Letter of Testamentary If I Have a Will?
+Do You Need a Letter of Testamentary If You Have a Will?

 Having a will does not automatically grant legal authority to manage an estate.
 A Letter of Testamentary is necessary to provide the Executor with the power to fulfill the deceased person’s wishes and ensure the legal and fair distribution of assets to beneficiaries.